 Welcome to our Ethos Council Homepage

-Our Ethos Council was established to promote the Christian Values of our school.
+Our Ethos Council, guided by Mrs Perry, was established to promote the Christian Values of our school.

 We are the pupil representatives on our school Ethos Council.